 Provided below is research on a few of the organizations under the governance benchmarking concerning their female representation on the board

 In terms of evaluating corporate governance, the interests of minority stakeholders play a crucial role.
 In line with this, our research finds that of the three industry leaders in the sector, Linde PLC has the highest board independence, with the board made of 92% independent directors.
 Another industry leader, Indian Oil Corporation, has only 36.36% independent directors on board, which suggests a lack of transparency and objectivity on the board.
-Most of the companies improved board independence in 2020 compared to the previous year.

 Among the top three leaders in this metric, Linde PLC is the only company that does not have a Business Continuity Program (BCP) in place, despite being one of the leaders in the overall ESG reporting space.
 This is the same among the four other companies in the industry, as only around 30% of the companies have outlined a BCP.
 Following this, almost 50% of the companies in the industry have reported on cybersecurity programs institutionalized in their firms, which helps them identify risks in the organization.
 This is a space of opportunity for other firms that do not have a cybersecurity program in their organization.